jumphone/scRef/README.md

 Single-cell and reference expression matrix must have header (cell) and row names (gene).

-For reference expression matrix, we recommend using TPM, FPKM, RPKM, RPK, or UMI matrix.
+For reference expression matrix, we recommend using TPM, FPKM, RPKM, RPK, UMI (which can be used to compare the expression levels of different genes) matrix.

-For single-cell expression matrix, we recommend using UMI matrix.
+For single-cell expression matrix, we recommend using UMI (or TPM, FPKM, RPKM, RPK) matrix.

 # Usage